MicrosoftDocs/fabric-docs/docs/real-time-analytics/tutorial-5-advanced-kql-query.md

     :::image type="content" source="media/realtime-analytics-tutorial/top-10-locations.png" alt-text="Screenshot of top 10 location results in Real-Time Analytics in Microsoft Fabric.":::

-1. Let's check anomalies in the tips that have been given by the customers in the Manhattan borough.
-Hover over the red dots to see the values.
+1. KQL also provides machine learning functions to detect anomalies.
+Let's check anomalies in the tips that have been given by the customers in the Manhattan borough.
+This query uses the [series_decompose_anomalies function](/azure/data-explorer/kusto/query/series-decompose-anomaliesfunction?context=/fabric/context/context&pivots=fabric).

     ```kusto
     nyctaxitrips